BirjuVachhani/birju.dev/content/posts/retrieve-location-in-just-3-lines-android.md

 {{< figure src="/assets/images/location-rationale.png" alt="Location Rationale Dialog" caption="Location Rationale Dialog" >}}

 Changing these rationale texts is also easy.
-You can use `Locus.configure()` method to configure almost everything in Locus.
+You can use `Locus.configure{}` block to configure almost everything in Locus.

 ```kotlin
 Locus.configure {